 Now, again, if that’s not how you saw it, and if you served lamb for dinner this year, don’t fret.
 I’m not condemning you!

-I’m mentioning it only because it occurred to me that this is exactly what our Christian friends do when they say they are obeying the Law of Christ, even as they disregard clear instruction in the Torah.
+However, I’m mentioning it because it occurred to me that this is exactly what our Christian friends do when they say they are obeying the Law of Christ, even as they disregard clear instruction in the Torah.